 Regular Professional Carpet Cleaning

-Even though carpet vacuuming can remove most of the dry soil, it is also necessary to clean your carpet on a regular basis to remove the more oily or sticky soil which builds up in the pile.
+Even though carpet vacuuming can remove most of the dry soil, it is also necessary to clean your carpet on a regular basis, This is to remove the more oily or sticky soil which builds up in the pile.
 When cleaned regularly, it is much easier to remove this material.
-The carpet in a typical household should be cleaned every 12 to 18 months depending upon the number and age of the residents and presence of pets.
+The carpet in a typical household should be cleaned every 12 to 18 months.
+DEpendant upon the number and age of the residents and presence of pets.
 A cleaning system should clean the carpet without leaving detergent residue.

 The hot water extraction method, also called “steam cleaning,” is recommended.

-This process consists of spraying a solution of water and detergent into the pile, then removing or extracting the dirt and solution with a powerful vacuum from either a truck-mounted or a portable unit.
-It is to your advantage to use a professional cleaner like us, at Carpet Repairs Auckland.
+This process consists of spraying a solution of water and detergent into the pile; then removing or extracting the dirt and solution with a powerful vacuum from either a truck-mounted or a portable unit.
+It is to your advantage to use a professional cleaner like us, here at Carpet Repairs Auckland.
 Carpet Repairs Auckland experience enables us to do a better job than you can do yourself.
-Carpet Repairs Auckland equipment has more extraction power than the rental units available to you, so the carpet should dry more quickly.
-We are true professionals who has also made the investment in training to understand the equipment, to know the proper cleaning agents for the situation at hand, and to recognize the differences in fibers and carpet construction.
+Carpet Repairs Auckland equipment has more extraction power than the rental units available to you.
+And the carpet will dry quicker.
+We are true professionals who have also made the investment in training to understand the equipment, to know the proper cleaning agents for the situation at hand; and to recognize the differences in fibers and carpet construction.

 If you choose to clean your own carpet, avoid the most common problems which are due to over-wetting and use of excessive detergent.
-Your carpet should be dry in six to twelve hours.
+Your carpet will be dry in six to twelve hours.

-A carpet which is wet for more than 24 hours could develop mould and mildew.
-Increasing the detergent beyond the recommended amount does not increase the carpet cleaning power, and excess detergent residue will be difficult to remove.
-Detergent residue left in the carpet will quitely collect soil more quickly, and the carpet will require cleaning sooner.
+A carpet which is wet for more than 24 hours, could develop mould and mildew.
+Increasing the detergent beyond the recommended amount does not increase the carpet cleaning power.
+And makes excess detergent residue difficult to remove.
+Detergent residue left in the carpet will quietly collect soil more quickly, and the carpet will require cleaning sooner.
 Carpet with stain resistance treatments must be cleaned only with products formulated for this purpose.
 If not, the stain resistance will be damaged and the warranty becomes void.
-Do not use cleaning or spotting solutions which contain bleaches or optical brighteners because they can discolor the carpet.
+Do not use cleaning or spotting solutions which contain bleaches or optical brighteners; they can discolor the carpet.

-Bonnet cleaning systems spray a detergent solution onto the carpet and attempt to absorb soil with a rotating bonnet of an absorbent material, such as terry cloth, attached to a machine similar to a rotary floor polisher.
+Bonnet cleaning systems spray a detergent solution onto the carpet and attempt to absorb soil with a rotating bonnet of an absorbent material.
+Such as terry cloth, attached to a machine similar to a rotary floor polisher.
 This cleaning system in not recommended.
-The bonnet system has very limited ability to remove soil and leaves much of the detergent in the pile since it employs no real extraction.
-As a result, rapid re-soiling often occurs.
-Another disadvantage is that the spinning bonnet may distort the fibers of cut pile carpet, fuzzing the pile and leaving distinct swirl marks.
+The bonnet system has very limited ability to remove soil and leaves much of the detergent in the pile since it has no real extraction.
+Rapid re-soiling often occurs as a result.
+The spinning bonnet can distort the fibers of cut pile carpet, fuzzing the pile and also leave distinct swirl marks.